 What are you looking for in a home?
 Perhaps you’re a family looking for room to grow or a first time home builder looking for a complete, turnkey solution?
 Perhaps you love entertaining family and friends or are always busy working from home?

 No matter what you’re after, decisions don’t come much bigger than choosing a design for a new home.
 And when choosing this design, your life stage and lifestyle will influence the kind of home you want and need.
-For some guidance, read on to find out our top Total Homes single storey design picks best suited to you.
+For some guidance, read on to find out our top Total by Metrostyle single storey design picks best suited to you.

 But first, the home builder checklist